-(2) It is a condition of every licence to which this regulation applies that the transfer of customers must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Customer Transfer Code 2004.
+(2) It is a condition of every licence to which this regulation applies that the transfer of customers must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry (Customer Transfer) Code 2016.

+[Regulation 5 amended: Gazette 13 Jun 2017 p.
+2883.]

 5A.
-Condition requiring compliance with Electricity Industry Metering Code 2005
+Condition requiring compliance with Electricity Industry (Metering) Code 2012

 (1) This regulation applies to —